 In the below example there are 6 sentences containing leading, trailing and consecutive multiple spaces between words.
 Using the mentioned formula in column B, all leading spaces from the strings in column A have been removed.
 But the trailing spaces and the consecutive multiple spaces between words are still there.

-This formula uses five different Excel Functions.
+This formula uses five different Google Sheet Functions.